 Also, display a basket of eggs with a pretty bow and a lovely cloth cascading out of the basket.
-Crack open a store bought egg and one of your eggs into a bowl and allow people to see the difference in color.
-This will also show the difference in size of the yoke of a duck compared to a chicken.
+Crack open a store-bought egg and one of your eggs into a bowl and allow people to see the difference in color.
+This will also show the difference in the size of the yoke of a duck compared to a chicken.

 Display the nutritional information of eggs from free-range, healthy ducks for people to clearly see and ask questions about.

 Some states don’t allow old cartons to be reused, so whether you use old or new ones, consider sprucing them up a bit.
 Add a ribbon with a business card attached to it.
 Even consider attaching an egg recipe to each carton.

 Remember, people love a little “to do” with any purchase they make.
 Make them feel special and provide a memory that they won’t forget.
 And when they don’t forget, they will keep coming back to YOU for their eggs.